dymmond/asyncmq/docs/en/docs/features/settings.md

 # Settings

 The **`Settings`** dataclass is the beating heart of your AsyncMQ installation.
-It centralizes every configuration option, think of it as the master control panel for AsyncMQ’s behavior.
+It centralizes every configuration option, think of it as the master control panel for AsyncMQ's behavior.
 Customize this once, and your entire queueing system behaves predictably across environments.